grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # CLI flag: -distributor.forwarding.propagate-errors
   [propagate_errors: <boolean> | default = true]

-  # The grpc_client block configures the gRPC client used to communicate between
+  # Configures the gRPC client used to communicate between the distributors and
+  # the configured remote write endpoints used by the metrics forwarding
-  # two Mimir components.
+  # feature.
   # The CLI flags prefix for this block configuration is:
   # distributor.forwarding.grpc-client
   [grpc_client: <grpc_client>]